FuelCell Energy (FCEL)

 5. Sales Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, FuelCell Energy grew its sales at an exceptional 14.1% compounded annual growth rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, FuelCell Energy’s sales grew at an excellent 13.4% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-FuelCell Energy’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 8.2% over the last two years.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+FuelCell Energy’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 9.4% over the last two years.
 FuelCell Energy isn’t alone in its struggles as the Renewable Energy industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
-FuelCell Energy Year-On-Year Revenue Growth

-FuelCell Energy also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-FuelCell Energy’s backlog reached $1.31 billion in the latest quarter and averaged 1% year-on-year growth over the last two years.
+We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+FuelCell Energy’s backlog reached $1.26 billion in the latest quarter and averaged 6.2% year-on-year growth over the last two years.
 Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
 This could imply elevated demand for FuelCell Energy’s products and services but raises concerns about capacity constraints.
-FuelCell Energy Backlog

 6. Gross Margin & Pricing Power

 FuelCell Energy has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a negative 18.9% gross margin over the last five years.
-That means FuelCell Energy lost $18.93 for every $100 in revenue.
-FuelCell Energy Trailing 12-Month Gross Margin
+As you can see below, it averaged a negative 20.1% gross margin over the last five years.
+That means FuelCell Energy lost $20.08 for every $100 in revenue.

-FuelCell Energy’s gross profit margin was negative 27.4% this quarter.
+This quarter, FuelCell Energy’s gross profit margin was negative 25.2%.
 The company’s full-year margin was also negative, suggesting it needs to change its business model quickly.

 7. Operating Margin

-Analyzing the trend in its profitability, FuelCell Energy’s operating margin decreased by 57.5 percentage points over the last five years.
+Looking at the trend in its profitability, FuelCell Energy’s operating margin decreased by 18.3 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 FuelCell Energy’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, FuelCell Energy generated a negative 173% operating margin.
+In Q1, FuelCell Energy generated a negative 95.7% operating margin.
 The company's consistent lack of profits raise a flag.

 8. Earnings Per Share